Interior Painting Project Details

 We have provided here the usual scenario for the completion of your interior project.
 This serves to give you an idea of how the project will go, and basic information about the process.
 Be assured that your satisfaction, and achieving a long- lasting, quality product, is paramount in our service.

-Here is an overview of what to expect and the process we use.
+Here is an overview of what to expect and the process we use for our interior painting jobs.
 This is not intended to be fully encompassing of every situation, but serves to give you the normal sequence of events and the timeline of what we do.

 Our full journeyman crew will usually arrive between 7.00 AM to 9.00AM and work for 8 hours, except on the first and last days.